Pueblo West, Colorado: Recreation

-Pueblo West is an active and family-oriented community.
-With seven (7) Pueblo West Metro maintained parks, a 3.75 acre fishing pond, an outdoor swimming pool, 16 miles of recreational trails, and 300 days of sunshine each year, Pueblo West has many options for an active outdoor and healthy lifestyle.
-Desert Hawk Golf Course, owned by Pueblo County, provides residents and visitors with an 18-hole golf course in the heart of the community.

-Lake Pueblo State Park where residents and visitors enjoy the best fishing, boating, water skiing, hiking, horseback riding, and mountain biking opportunities Colorado State Parks and Wildlife offers, is no more than a ten-minute drive from any location in Pueblo West.
-Other major attractions such as the Royal Gorge Bridge and Park, Monarch Mountain, and the Historic Arkansas Riverwalk of Pueblo are nearby.
+Lake Pueblo State Park offers fishing, boating, water skiing, hiking, horseback riding, and mountain biking opportunities.
+Other major attractions, such as the Royal Gorge Bridge and Park, Monarch Mountain, and the Historic Arkansas Riverwalk of Pueblo, are nearby.

 Government

-The Pueblo West Metropolitan District operates one of the leanest local governments in Colorado, yet still provides robust services to over 30,000 residents, businesses, and visitors.
+The Pueblo West Metropolitan District operates one of the leanest local governments in Colorado and provides services to over 30,000 residents, businesses, and visitors.
 As a special district form of government, Pueblo West exists to provide services in an unincorporated portion of Pueblo County and is not considered a city.
 This classification recognizes Pueblo West as a quasi-municipal local government governed by Title 32, Article 1 of the Colorado Revised Statutes.
 Pueblo West was formed to perform local government functions outlined in the District's service plan.
 These services include covenant enforcement, fire protection, parks and recreation, public works, and water and wastewater utilities.
 Law enforcement, planning and zoning, and court services are provided by Pueblo County.
 In addition, services such as the Health Department, Regional Building Department, and the Pueblo West Library are provided by partnerships between the City of Pueblo and Pueblo County.

-The District is governed by a five (5) member Board of Directors whom are elected by registered voters consisting of Pueblo West residents and property owners.
-Elections for board members occur in May of even years, and alternate between two (2) seats and three (3) seats.
+The District is governed by a five (5) member Board of Directors, who are elected by registered voters consisting of Pueblo West residents and property owners.
+Elections for board members occur in May of even years and alternate between two (2) seats and three (3) seats.

 Pueblo West lies within Colorado's 3rd U.S. Congressional District.
-For the purposes of representation in the Colorado General Assembly, Pueblo West is located in the 46th and 47th districts of the Colorado House of Representatives and the 3rd districts of the Colorado State Senate.
+For representation in the Colorado General Assembly, Pueblo West is located in the 46th and 47th districts of the Colorado House of Representatives and the 3rd districts of the Colorado State Senate.